tinitiateprime/postgresql/postgresql-ddl-constraints.md

 ALTER COLUMN empid SET NOT NULL,
 ALTER COLUMN ename SET NOT NULL;

--- We can also specify this constraint while table creation, for example CREATE TABLE staff (
+-- We can also specify this constraint while table creation; for example CREATE TABLE staff (
     id SERIAL PRIMARY KEY,
     name VARCHAR NOT NULL,